 What if I want to stay living where I am now?

-Once you have reached the age of 18 you will not be a ‘Looked After Child’ but in some cases, especially where you are living in a foster placement, it may be possible for you to remain in your care placement after your 18th birthday - Staying Put
+As a Care Experienced Young Person, once you have reached the age of 18 you will not be a ‘Child in Care’ but in some cases, especially where you are living in a foster placement, it may be possible for you to remain in your care placement after your 18th birthday - Staying Put.

 Young people who are in a foster placement when they turn 18 may, if their foster carers agree, remain living with their foster carers until the age of 21.
 Councils have a legal requirement to support young people in what are known as ‘Staying Put’ arrangements, if both the young person and their carers agree.
 The same opportunity does not yet apply to young people who are in residential care.

 Of course, some young people are ready to leave care and want to live independently at the age of 18, but Staying Put allows those in foster care to decide if they are ready or not.
-It allows a transition into adult life that is more like that experienced by the majority of young people in the UK.
+It allows a transition into adult life that is more like that experienced by young people living within their birth family networks in the UK.

-Saying Put can mean Care Leavers have continuing security and support to take up education, employment or training opportunities.
-They also have longer to develop the practical and emotional skills necessary for independent living.
+Staying Put can mean Care Experienced Young People have continuing security and support to take up education, employment or training opportunities.
+They also have longer to develop the practical and emotional skills necessary for independent living

 It is expected that the young person should make contributions to the household budget from their wages, allowances or benefits they may be entitled to claim, including Housing Benefit.